Happy Birthday, Canada: Stunning Red-and-White Photos to Celebrate Canada Day

 Monique Pandarinath of Calgary captured this patriotic pic of her son, Jonah, as he ran with his Canadian flag along the beach at Muriel Lake, Alberta.

-Next, check out the historical places you need to visit in every province.
+Next, check out the historical landmarks every Canadian needs to visit.